huonw/huonw.github.io/_posts/2020-04-15-worktrees-and-pyenv.md

 I used this effectively for many years for a few different projects.

-{% include image.html src="many_copies.png" caption="A stylised view of the structure of multiple clones of a single repository shows they are isolated from each other." %}
+{% include image.html src="many_copies.png" caption="A stylised view of the structure of multiple clones of a single repository shows they are isolated from each other." alt="a diagram showing four repositories: one labelled remote repository with the .git subdirectories of three local repositories pointing to it, labelled 1, 2, 3" %}

 However, each copy is isolated, which leads to some problems in practice:
 - They each require the full git state, which is potentially large.